-The Energy Efficiency Plan of the Municipality of Kumanovo contains the basic contents required by the Law on Energy 1, paying particular attention to the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures and policies that are from the scope of responsibility of the municipality.
-The Energy Efficiency Plan of the Municipality of Kumanovo contains the basic contents required by the Law on Energy, paying particular attention to the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures of responsibility of the municipality of the taw on Energy, paying particular attention to the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures and policies that are from the scope of responsibility.
+The Energy Efficiency Plan of the Municipality of Kumanovo contains the basic contents required by the Law on Energy1, paying particular attention to the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures and policies that are from the scope of responsibility of the municipality.
+The Energy Efficiency Plan of the Municipality of Kumanovo contains the basic contents required by the Law on Energy, paying particular attention to the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures of responsibility of the measures and policies that are from the scope of the measures envisaged in the National Action Plan for Energy Efficiency (NEEAP), referring to the measures and policies that are from the scope of responsibility.